ssocean/UNet-Binarization/README.md

 ## Introduction

-This project aims to provide a solution for image binarization that can be used in computer vision, automation, and other fields.
-The model uses UNet semantic segmentation, which has shown good performance in the field of binarization.
+This project aims to provide a solution for image segmentation that can be used in many fields, e.g. document binarization.
+This repo is simple, efficient and flexiable, you can modify anything you want.

 ## Installation